Create a generative AI app that uses your own data

 6. Review the response, which should be based on data in the index.

-Now that you have a working index, you can use the Azure AI Foundry and Azure OpenAI SDKs to implement the RAG pattern in a client application.
+Now that you have a working index, you can use the Azure OpenAI SDK to implement the RAG pattern in a client application.
 Let’s explore the code to accomplish this in a simple example.

 Tip: You can choose to develop your RAG solution using Python or Microsoft C#.
 Follow the instructions in the appropriate section for your chosen language.